Trusted-CGI

 After more than 20 years the world spin around and arrived at the beginning: serverless functions/lambda and so on.
 It is almost CGI, except scripts became docker containers, and we need many more servers to do the same things as before.

-So let’s cut the corners a bit: we have a trusted developer (our self, company workers - means it’s not arbitrary clients), so we don’t need a heavy restriction for the application, so let’s throw away docker and another heavy staff.
+So let’s cut the corners a bit: we have a trusted developer (our self, company workers - means it’s not arbitrary clients), so we don’t need a heavy restriction for the application, so let’s throw away docker and other heavy stuff.

 Docs and features